 New brain protein tied to Alzheimer’s disease

-Scientists have linked a new protein to Alzheimer’s disease.
-It is different from the amyloid plaques and tau tangles that long have been considered hallmarks of this form of dementia.
+Scientists have linked a new protein to Alzheimer’s disease, different from the amyloid and tau that make up the sticky brain plaques and tangles long known to be its hallmarks.

-The study was discussed Wednesday at the Alzheimer’s Association International Conference in Copenhagen.
+The study was discussed Wednesday at the Alzheimer’s Association International Conference in Copenhagen, where researchers also described a new type of brain imaging that can show tau tangles in living people for the first time.